CogNet-5GPPP/CogNet_services/demos/Dockers/README.md

 # Warning

 All ips shown in this example are not updated, they are example ones.
 Each time CogNet infrastructure is deployed different servers get new dynamic ips.
-There is an automatically updated list of those ips/hosts combination in [hosts](https://github.com/CogNet-5GPPP/demos_public/blob/master/hosts) file from demos_public repository.
+There is an automatically updated list of those ips/hosts combination in [hosts](https://github.com/CogNet-5GPPP/CogNet_services/blob/master/hosts) file from CogNet_services repository.

 ## Navigation